jianshu93/gsearch_analysis/README.md

 # Scripts and examples for GSearch paper
 Scripts for analysizing results from the GSearch software: https://github.com/jean-pierreBoth/gsearch

 Note: you can directly go to step 3 and 4 and skip step 1 and 2 for testing the recall of GSearch using several testing genomes.
 Step 1 and step 2 is to produce ground truth for your query genomes based on blastn-ANI/blastp-AAI.
+Step 1 and 2 is very expensive and take days to run on modern clusters.

 ## 1. ANI and AAI calculation
 ANI and AAI was calcualted using the ani.rb/aai.rb scripts from the Kostas's lab, which can be found in the scripts directory.
 Several dependencies must be installed to run the scripts:
 1. Ruby (>v2.7)
 2. [Blast+](https://ftp.ncbi.nlm.nih.gov/blast/executables/LATEST/) (>v2.14.0, ANI computation is faster using new parallelism model in blastn and blastp)
 3. perl
-4. GNU parallel, for fast file processing
+4. GNU parallel, for fasta file processing
 5. python

 We provide a bash script to run search of query genomes against database genomes based on aai.rb/ani.rb script